rosariomgomez/tradyfit/docs/deployment.md

 - python-2.7.9
 - PostgreSQL 9.3.5
 - PostGIS 2.1
-- Rest of dependencies specified on requirements.txt (with their version)
+- The rest of dependencies (with their version) are specified on the requirements.txt file

-## Some usefull commands on Heroku
+## Some useful commands on Heroku console
 - Running the shell: heroku run python manage.py shell
 - Connect to the database: heroku pg:psql
 - See the application logs: heroku logs